gaeldumon/headless-scraper/README.md

 # Headless scraper
-Wrapper functions from headless scraping with Puppeteer
+Wrapper functions for headless scraping with Puppeteer